colinskow/cue-backup/README.md

 2) Whenever new posts appear you can run the backup command again and it will incrementally download anything new.

 3) Once your backup is complete you can type `npm start` into the command prompt to launch the local version of the site.
-This should automatically open the site a web browser for you.
+This should automatically open the site in a web browser for you.

 4) Press `CTRL-C` inside the terminal window to stop the web server.